 Obviously our first concern is to ensure the health and safety of our associates.
 We hope the same for investors and advisors.
 But rest assured as this situation evolves, our more than 350 investment professionals in offices around the world continue to do what they have always done: analyzing companies and making real-time judgements about their potential long-term value.
 In-depth, fundamental research and a long-term view of markets is at the core of what we do.
 We will do our very best to provide investors with a smooth and less volatile experience than the broader markets.

 In periods of declining markets, emotions run high, and that’s natural and understandable.
 But it is exactly in times like this that a long-term orientation is important.
 Based on my prior experiences and what has historically occurred, I firmly believe markets will rebound and life will return to normal.
-Please contact your Investment Counselor if you have any questions about the financial markets or your portfolio.
+Please contact your Private Wealth Advisor if you have any questions about the financial markets or your portfolio.

 Orginially posted March 11, 2020.